 Sellers benefit from online auctions because the costs are borne by the buyer.
 To secure the property, the purchaser must pay a substantial reservation fee upfront, so there’s far less chance of them pulling out.
 However, there’s a longer completion timescale of 56 days– unlike a traditional auction where contracts are exchanged on the day – to give the buyer time to sort mortgage finance.

-What are the advantages of selling a house at auction?
+What are the advantages of selling a house at a property auction?

 - You’ll reach a bigger market

-Auctions are attended by a wide range of people including investors, developers and property dealers.
+Auctions are attended by a wide range of people and interested parties, including investors, developers and property dealers.

 - Buyers are often on the look-out for renovation projects